anmoldeepkaur03/sql-data-warehouse-project/README.md

 │
 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── data_integration.md             # File shows how data integrated at different layers │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+├── docs/                               # Project documentation, architecture and analysis details │   ├── data_integration.md             # File shows how data integrated at different layers │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow                       # File for the data flow diagram
+│   ├── data_flow.md                    # File for the data flow diagram
-│   ├── data_model                      # File for data models (star schema)
+│   ├── data_model.md                   # File for data models (star schema)
 │   ├── naming_conventions.md           # Consistent naming guidelines for tables, columns, and files
-│
+│   ├── data_analysis.md                # File shows roadmap of the data analysis
+|
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
+├── scripts/                            # SQL scripts for ETL, transformations and Data analysis │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models